Royal Mail Workers Accused of Stealing £750k and Sending Cash to Pakistan

-Two Royal Mail workers have been accused of stealing £750,000 from packages and sending the cash to Pakistan.
-Mehdi Raza, 38, and Zafran Mahmood, 34, allegedly stole the money between January 2023 and September 2024.
+Two Royal Mail workers have been accused of stealing £750,000 from parcels and sending the money to Pakistan.
+Mehdi Raza, 38, and Zafran Mahmood, 34, allegedly stole the cash between January 2023 and September 2024 while working as agency workers at the Royal Mail in Glasgow's Dennistoun.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list